Open road tolling

-Open road tolling (ORT), also called all-electronic tolling, cashless tolling, or free-flow tolling, is the collection of tolls on toll roads without the use of toll booths.
+Open road tolling (ORT), also called all-electronic tolling, cashless tolling, or free-flow tolling, is the collection of tolls on toll roads without the use of tollbooths.
 An electronic toll collection system is usually used instead.
 The major advantage to ORT is that users are able to drive through the toll plaza at highway speeds without having to slow down to pay the toll.
 In some installations, ORT may also reduce congestion at the plazas by allowing more vehicles per hour/per lane.

 The disadvantage to ORT is that it relies on the honor system to the extent that without the presence of toll booths there is typically no physical means of preventing drivers who have no intention of paying the toll from accessing the road.
 Toll operators refer to such toll evasion as "leakage."
 To deter such behavior, toll operators can employ tools such as high-definition cameras to identify violators, and leakage can be offset in part or whole by fees and fines collected against offenders.
 However, in many cases such enforcement is relatively limited (for example, targeting only commercial vehicles and other such flagrant and/or repeat offenders).
 Some toll operators prefer to simply write off leakage as an expense, especially if the costs associated with collection efforts are expected to exceed the additional tolls, fees and/or fines that will likely be collected, or alternatively allow vehicles that are privately operated and/or below a specified size and/or weight to access the toll road free of charge.

 History

 In 1959, Nobel Economics Prize winner William Vickrey was the first to propose a system of electronic tolling for the Washington metropolitan area.
 He proposed that each car would be equipped with a transponder.
 The transponder's personalized signal would be picked up when the car passed through an intersection and then relayed to a central computer which would calculate the charge according to the intersection and the time of day and add it to the car's bill.

 Norway has been the world's pioneer in the widespread implementation of this technology.
 ETC was first introduced in Bergen, in 1986, operating together with traditional tollbooths.
 The first major deployment of an RFID electronic toll collection system in the United States was the TollTag system used on the Dallas North Tollway, implemented in 1989 by Amtech.
 The first fully automated toll highway in the world, Ontario Highway 407, opened in Canada on June 7, 1997.
 The highway managed to achieve this automation through the use of both RFID technology and automatic number-plate recognition.

 In September 1998, Singapore became the first city in the world to implement an electronic road toll collection system for purposes of congestion pricing.
-Today there are many roads around the world working with electronic toll collection technologies, and ORT has opened the feasibility to implement congestion pricing policies in urban areas.
+Today there are many roads around the world using electronic toll collection technologies, and ORT has opened the feasibility to implement congestion pricing policies in urban areas.